arkin-verma/love-chases/README.md

 # Love Chase - Level 1 and 2

+## Prerequisites
+- Install Python 3.7 or Python 3.8 (For Mac or Windows respectively)
+- Requires pygame, which is installed automatically when using the requirements

+## Download
+- Download this repository code (the green button that says

 ## Installation
 `pip install -r requirements.txt`

-## Prerequisites
-- Python 3.7 or Python 3.8 (For Mac or Windows respectively)
-- Requires pygame, which is installed automatically when using the requirements

 ## Running the Program
 - `python game1.py` (Level 1 - Helena chases Demetrius)